epowell101/openebs-docs/docs/backup.md

 ## Steps for Restore

-Velero backup can be restored onto a new cluster or to the same cluster.
+Velero backups can be restored onto a new cluster or to the same cluster.
 An OpenEBS PVC *with the same name as the original PVC* needs to be created and made available before the restore command is performed.
-The target cluster OpenEBS EBS PVC can be from a different StorageClass and cStorPool, but only the PVC name has to be same.
+The target cluster OpenEBS EBS PVC can be from a different StorageClass and cStorPool, however the PVC name has to be same.

-If you are doing restore of cStor volume using OpenEBS velero-plugin, then you must need to create the same namespace and StorageClass configuration of the source PVC first in your target cluster.
+If you are doing a restore of cStor volume using OpenEBS velero-plugin, then you must create the same namespace and StorageClass configuration of the source PVC first in your target cluster.
 On the target cluster, restore the application using the below command

 ```
 velero restore create <restore-name> --from-backup <backup-name> -restore-volumes=true -l app=<app-label-selector>
 ```

-With above command, velero plugin will create a cStor volume and the data from backup will be restored on this newly created volume.
+With the above command, the Velero plugin will create a cStor volume and the data from backup will be restored on this newly created volume.

 **Note**: You need to mention `--restore-volumes=true` while doing a restore.